James Atkinhead

-James Atkinhead or Aikenhead was a Scottish courtier and Captain of Dunbar Castle.
+James Atkinhead or Aikenhead was a Scottish courtier, a diplomat, and Captain of Dunbar Castle.

+The King's marriage

-Atkinhead was a member of the king's household.
+Atkinhead was a member of the royal household of James V of Scotland.
 He became involved in the king's marriage plans and was sent to France at least three times.

 In January 1535, James V wrote to Francis I of France discussing negotiations about his marriage to a French bride.
+An marital alliance with France had been agreed in 1517 by the Treaty of Rouen.
 He sent Atkinhead to France.
-He was instructed to explain that James V could not deviate from the 1517 Treaty of Rouen by marrying a bride who was not a Princess without the consent of the Parliament of Scotland.
+Atkinhead was instructed to explain that James V could not deviate from the 1517 Treaty of Rouen by marrying a bride who was not a Princess without the consent of the Parliament of Scotland.